Rebirth (Futurama): Plot

 Back on Earth, both Leelas refuse to talk to Fry because of the "freakiness" of the situation.
 Later that night, Fry professes his love of Leela, which the human Leela overhears.
 She reconciles with Fry, but a jealous Robot Leela attacks the other Leela.
 Fry is given a gun and told to shoot one but accidentally shoots himself, only to expose that he is also a robot.
 The Professor reveals that Fry was killed in the crash while shielding Leela, who survived.
 Fry's remains were placed in the birth machine, but to no avail.
 Leela, distraught over Fry's death, made a robotic version of him.
 However, a malfunction electrocuted Leela and severely burned the robot Fry.

 A reborn Fry suddenly emerges from the birth machine.
 Robot Fry and Robot Leela declare their love for each other, and leave together, leaving human Fry to tell human Leela that he will wait as long as it takes for her.
 Bender decides he is fed up with constantly partying and begins to vibrate from the buildup of excess energy.
 The Cyclophage suddenly emerges and attempts to eat Leela.
-Bender's severe vibrations cause one of his eyes to fall out, and the Cyclophage swallows Bender, believing him to be a cyclops.
+However, just as it prepares to eat her, Bender's severe vibrations cause one of his eyes to fall out, and the Cyclophage swallows Bender, believing him to be a cyclops.
 The device explodes, killing the creature.
 Bender emerges intact and the Professor declares that Bender expended his excess energy and is now stable.
 The crew leave to celebrate as the Futurama theme plays, ending the episode with Zapp rapidly emerging from the rebirth machine.